 Program Outcomes Level of Contribution

-1) To have knowledge about the basic theoretical debates in Political Science and Public Administration.
+2) To have knowledge about the main theoretical debates in the field of Political Science and Public Administration.
 2

-3) Relate the interaction of the Department of Political Science and Public Administration with other social sciences (philosophy, history, sociology, law, economy, business).
+3) Relates the interaction of Political Science and Public Administration with other social sciences (philosophy, history, sociology, law, economics, business administration).
 3

 Assessment & Grading